Skip to Content

 If you only have access to grocery store tomatoes, then try slicing them thickly and salting them for a while to bring out the flavor more.

-The Bread: Bread is the second variable, but it is not quite as critical as good tomatoes.
-The photo below used a baguette, but I have also had great tomato bread with grocery store sourdough bread that I toasted.
+Bread is the second variable, but it is not quite as critical as good tomatoes.
+The photo below used a baguette, but I have also had great tomato bread with sourdough bread from Costco that I toasted.

 Everyone has their favorite here.
 Just know that with only 4 ingredients, each ingredient makes a difference…..including the olive oil.

 While this is not a low carb food choice, I never turn down classic fare in a particular culture while traveling.
-Tomatoes are quite healthy and if you are not concerned with carbs, this is a very simple breakfast to make with tomatoes.
+Tomatoes are quite healthy but they do have natural sugars in them.

 Using box grater to grate tomatoes for Andalusian Tomato Bread